RayHightower/RayHightower.com/letters/index.markdown

 ### Youth Protection

-The recommendation request must come from the Scout, not the parent.
+To encourage the independence and growth of our youth, the request must come from the Scout, not the parent.

+At the same time, BSA Youth Protection guidelines must be followed.

-Per BSA Youth Protection Guidelines, parents must be CC'd on all emails.
+* Per BSA Youth Protection Guidelines, parents must be CC'd on all emails.
+* Emails that don't follow Youth Protection Guidelines are deleted and ignored.

-If you sent me an email and I didn't respond, there's a good chance that you missed including other adults on the email.
+If you sent me an email and you did not receive a response, ask yourself if you followed the Youth Protection guidelines.
+And then try again with the property CCs.

 ### How to Make the Request